‘Their tank is empty’: Local public health officials combat staff burnout, low pay, harassment - NewsBreak

 “Simply put,” Roberts added, “their tank is empty.”

-She and other public health officials from Kansas and Louisiana painted a bleak picture to the House Select Subcommittee on the Coronavirus Crisis during a hearing on the challenges facing public health departments.
+She and other public health officials from across the country painted a bleak picture to the House Select Subcommittee on the Coronavirus Crisis during a hearing on the challenges facing public health departments.

 While some of those problems have intensified during the pandemic, such as harassment and vitriol from those who refuse to believe the science behind vaccines, other issues, like a lack of resources, have been mounting for decades.